Why Gyneacologists Don’t Recommend Vagisil or Femfresh – And What to Use Instead

 Why?
 Because your vulva and vagina are naturally self-cleaning and carefully balanced.
 Using the wrong wash can upset this balance, leading to irritation, dryness, or even infections.

-Let’s look at what makes Vagisil and Femfresh problematic—and why gentle, oil-based cleansers like Lip Intimate Care are a smarter choice.
+Let's look at what makes Vagisil and Femfresh problematic — and why gentle, oil-based cleansers like Lip Intimate Care are a smarter, longer-lasting choice for your body.

 🚫 Why Gynaecologists Don’t Recommend Vagisil or Femfresh